Ðǿմ«Ã½

 • Solid tumors

-These types of cancers are common in children:
+These are the most common types of cancers in children:

-• Leukemia is a blood cancer.
-It is the most common childhood cancer and makes up 33 percent of childhood cancer cases.
+Leukemia is a blood cancer.
+It is the most common childhood cancer and makes up 28% of childhood cancer cases, according to the .
 There are two main categories of leukemia: acute and chronic.
 Acute cancers spread quickly and need prompt treatment.
 Chronic leukemia grows more slowly but can be harder to treat.

 • Easy bruising and bleeding